raderj89/intro_to_rails/README.md

 * `config/routes.rb`

 	The routes file will be completely new to most of you, but it's importance can't be understated.
-This file gives you control over how to route all sorts of requests (get '/', post '/users/new', etc.) and will be the topic of a deep dive later on in this guide.
+This file gives you control over how to route all sorts of requests (```get '/'```, ```post '/users/new'```, etc.) and will be the topic of a deep dive later on in this guide.

 If you navigate into any of these files, you'll notice that a lot of them already have detailed comments describing their purpose.
 Skim through those!
 By no means do you need to understand all of them, but it can't hurt to get a general sense of what's going on.